clamsproject/wfe-galaxy/docs/index.md

 ## Configuration

 ### Understanding components in the appliance
-Before running a CLAMS appliance, one must configure the appliance with desired CLAMS apps, MMIF consumers, as well as the storage path of the archival material to process.
+Before running a CLAMS appliance, one must configure the appliance with desired CLAMS apps, MMIF consumers, as well as a directory path where archival material to process is and optionally a host path to store outputs from CLAMS apps.
 All configuration are provided via `config.yaml` file.
 While making an appliance (using `make-appliance.py` script), the maker will download all configured apps and consumers and build docker images for each of them.
 Those dockerized apps (and consumers) will be automatically integrated into a customized [Galaxy workflow engine](https://galaxyproject.org/), which will serve as the primary graphical user interface (GUI) for archivists.